Services We List

 - Thirty (30) miles outside of Iowa as a reasonable distance to travel for services.

-- Compass may include services outside of Iowa when these services, or a limited number of these, do not exist within the state.
+- Compass may include services based outside of Iowa when these services, or a limited number of these, do not exist within the state.

 - Assistive Technology Services: help people find and use technology to solve problems.